lpancescu/debian-desktop/README.md

 enough for what I need, including compiling, but opening several web pages in Firefox quickly ends up using more memory than it has.

-The Ansible playbook currently configures just swaaping on zram.
+The Ansible playbook currently configures just swaping on zram.
 Fedora already uses a similar configuration since Fedora 33.
 I saw a compression ratio of 2.2:1 using lz4 and 2.33:1 using lzo, so setting the size of the zram disk to 100% of the system RAM should be enough